joshdewhurst/StudentManagement/README.md

 To run this program, you will need to have Java installed on your computer.
 You can clone this repository by using the following command:
 `git clone https://github.com/joshdewhurst/StudentManagement.git`

-Once you have cloned the repository, navigate to the directory containing the code and compile the code using the following command:
+Once you have cloned the repository, navigate to the directory containing the code and compile the code using the following commands:
+`javac Student.java`
+`javac StudentDatabase.java`
 `javac StudentManagementSystem.java`

 After successfully compiling the code, you can run the program by using the following command: